 - sliced sauerkraut

-- Season the meat, add the onion that you previously sautéed in oil until golden brown, rice, red pepper, and diced bacon.
+- Season the meat, and add the onion that you previously sautéed in oil until golden brown, rice, red pepper, and diced bacon.

 - Put one leaf of sauerkraut on the bottom of the cooking pot, arrange the sarma, put a piece or two of dried meat, and cover everything with sliced sauerkraut.